leonardofaria/leonardofaria.net/content/2020/11/24/the-undocumented-lighthouse-guide.md

 - [From the command line](https://developers.google.com/web/tools/lighthouse#cli): Install the `lighthouse` CLI and start testing
 - [As a Node module](https://github.com/GoogleChrome/lighthouse): Add the `lighthouse` module in Node scripts

-This serie of posts will cover the usage of Lighthouse as a Node module.
-At my work, I have created a JavaScript tool running every hour to programatically audit 9 critical parts of our applications.
-The results are persisted in a Postgres database and in Prometheus (a monitoring system & time series database) so we can follow the reports over time.
+This series of posts will cover the usage of Lighthouse as a Node module.
+At my work, I have created a JavaScript tool running every hour to programmatically audit 9 critical parts of our applications.
+The results are persisted in a Postgres database and in Prometheus (a monitoring system & time-series database) so we can follow the reports over time.

 ## The Lighthouse Node package